NadimGhaznavi/kb/pages/Git-Commit-Standard.md

 ## Optional Paragraph

 The *diff* shows *what* changed.
 The message should give context on *why*.
 Using bullets or paragraphs helps organize details, especially for complex changes.
 Limit line length for terminals and git tools.
+Insert a blank line after the subject line when creating paragraphs.

 ## Categories